sollidsnake/sharp8/README.md

 # Chip 8 Emulator/Interpreter

 This is a Chip 8 emulator I wrote to learn C#.
-The core is decoupled from the UI, so it's possible to implement it using any UI libraryu For this project I implemented using SFML.
+The core is decoupled from the UI, so it's possible to implement it using any UI library.
+For this project I implemented using SFML.

 ## Build